PlayFab/gsdk/UnityGsdk/README.md

 # GSDK for the Unity game engine

 This folder contains the Game Server SDK for the Unity game engine.
-You can find the relevant files in the `PlayFabSdk/MultiplayerAgent` folder.
+The GSDK files are in the `PlayFabSdk/MultiplayerAgent` folder.
+The entire GSDK is usable via class `PlayFabMultiplayerAgentAPI`.
 There is a sample scene in the `MultiplayerServerSample` folder that is meant to be used as a guidance when starting up a new project.
 For a more robust sample, check our `gsdksamples` repository [here](https://github.com/PlayFab/gsdkSamples/tree/master/UnityMirror).

 ### Can I use PlayFab SDK along the GSDK?